All Episodes

 All right.

-I'm gonna start right now.
+I'm going to start right now.

-Three, two, one go.
+Three, two, one, go.

-I'm blown away by the song, and it all.
+I'm blown away by the song and it all.

 The instruments of such fine taste.

-Oh how they get along.
+Oh, how they get along.

-If we all unite and stop the fights and do the rights.
+Together, if we all unite and stop the fights and do the rights.

-Oh sing with me.
+Oh, sing with me.

-Oh sing with me, and I'll sing with you.
+Oh, sing with me, and I'll sing with you.

-And we'll sing this song.
+And we'll all sing this song.

 Sing with me.

-Oh that's that's the whole story.
+Oh, that's the whole story.

 What would you grade it?

-Get off the phone, you big dope!
+Get off the phone, you big dope.

 That's Mark.